 Yuppers!
 Currently, there are over 75 educational titles available for the Nintendo Switch (found here) and more are added daily.
 There is a slew of topics covering math skills, geography, word search, even puzzle games which help with problem-solving skills.
 While “technically” the majority of the titles would be considered just plain ol’ fun, the geek in me wants to tell you, that even “fun” games in moderation teach you something.
 Hand-eye coordination, complex problem solving, and sometimes the overall feeling of accomplishment are found in EVERY Nintendo game.
 While all titles should be age-appropriate, there can always be an aspect of education if you look hard enough.
 (Says the gamer geek mom.)

 So we chatted about this a bit, but in conclusion, I’d say yes.
 I think the kids will get a big kick out of the old school games involving characters like Mario, they will love titles like Super Lucky’s Tale.

 Recently we got to play Super Lucky’s Tale which is a Nintendo Switch game that allows you to join Lucky (a sweet little fox dude) on his journey through the Book of Ages.
 Your job is to recover the missing pages from Jinx, a kitty evil sorcerer (Don’t think we don’t get the “Meet The Parents” reference Nintendo!
 We see you!)

-Our favorite parts of Super Lucky’s Tale was the collectibles.
+Our favorite part of Super Lucky’s Tale was the collectibles.
 Not sure why kids love gathering so much, but there are literally THOUSANDS of items you can collect.
 They also were really impressed by the wardrobe selection.
-Lucky can adventure around in some sweet looking duds.
+Lucky can adventure around in some sweet-looking duds.

-You can order Super Lucky’s Tale today on Amazon or on the Nintendo website and you can check out some other great titles there too.
+You can order Super Lucky’s Tale today on Amazon or on the Nintendo website.
+You can check out some other great titles there too.